 For a simple search by attributes on only one column the Look for field can be used.
 Select the field (column) from which the search should be performed from the dropdown menu and hit the Search button.
 The number of matching rows will appear in the status bar.
 For more complex searches use the Advanced search ..., which will lauch the Search Query Builder described in Section 3.6.

-To show selected records only, use the checkbox Show selected records only .
-To search selected records only, use the checkbox Search selected records only .
+To show selected records only, use the checkbox Show selected records only as the checkbox Search selected records only.
 The other buttons at the bottom left of the attribute table window provide following functionality: